-Front Control Panel
+Front Control Panel Header

-JF1 contains header pins for various buttons and indicators that are normally located on a control panel at the front of the chassis.
-These connectors are designed specifically for use with a Supermicro chassis.
+JF1 on the X14SBW-F/-TF motherboard contains header pins for various buttons and indicators that are normally located on a control panel at the front of the chassis.
+These connectors are designed specifically for use with Supermicro chassis.